Skip Navigation

 Toolbox Genomics review

-You are born with every potential version of you already intact.
+Did you know that you’re born with every potential version of you already intact?
 Everything you do in life can impact your genes: what you eat and drink, your work habits, where you live, and all the little choices in between.
-Our everyday actions and interactions turn parts of our genetic code on and off, changing the likelihood we’ll develop health concerns that lie in wait or even changing our life expectancies.
+Our everyday actions and interactions turn parts of our genetic code on and off, changing things like the likelihood we’ll develop health concerns that lie in wait or even our life expectancies.
 But how can you know what you might have in store?

 Pros